 Take time to write down everything that you need to spend money on – from shoes and flowers to the registry office fees.
 Then, set a budget with careful consideration as to how much you can afford.

 Discuss what’s most important to both of you.
 You might think that it must be a beautiful reception in a castle, but you could both easily be happy with a simple church wedding.
-Same goes for the party venues, check out local pubs and restaurants for great off peak season deals.
+Same goes for the party venues, check out local pubs and restaurants for great off-peak season deals.
 According to UK’s No 1 Brides Magazine, venue costs often account for up to a third of your budget.

-Don’t feel obliged to stick to conventional “wedding rules” – if you both do not not like cake, simply don’t get one.
+Don’t feel obliged to stick to conventional “wedding rules” – if you both do not like cake, simply don’t get one.

-You don’t have to splurge on a designer gowns to look fabulous.
+You don’t have to splurge on a designer gown to look fabulous.
 Most High Street clothing brands such as John Lewis, Monsoon, Missguided, and Asos have their own bridal collections.
 Check out your local bridal boutiques for bargain dresses from last season collections.
 If you’re buying online, make sure you allow extra time for return if the dress doesn’t meet your expectations.

 Your bridesmaids don’t have to look like quadruplets!
 Talk to them and choose the colour they would not mind wearing – it could be that they already own suitable gowns, meaning you’ll both save out on not having to buy matching outfits.

-Professional wedding photography can be very expensive, however you cannot allow your happy memories to not be recorded.
+Professional wedding photography can be very expensive, however, you cannot allow your happy memories to not be recorded.